 If you want to get into the scrap metal and the scrap iron trade, you need to know the difference between ferrous and non-ferrous metals.
-You also should be aware that not only can you make money trading metals, but you can also help the environment by contributing to ferrous metal recycling, which can help keep contaminated parts out of the environment.
+You also should be aware that not only can you make money trading metals, you can also help the environment by contributing to ferrous and non-ferrous metal recycling, which can help keep contaminated parts out of the environment.

 Non-ferrous metals, which don’t contain iron, are ideal for items that get repeat exposure to water and the elements of nature.
 That’s why non-ferrous metals are used for gutters, pipes, roofing parts, and street signs.

 But let’s take a closer look at how both of these metals are used today.

 What are ferrous metals used for?

 Ferrous and non-ferrous metals each have their own distinctive properties.
 And that helps determine how they get used and the applications they’re most suited for.

 Ferrous metals are alloys.
 That means that they are made from a combination of several different metals.